Descriptive Statistics, Significance Levels,

 The Impact of the Standard Deviation on the Normal Curve

 A great interactive website lets you see what happens when the value of a standard deviation changes for a data set.
 It also lets you see what happens to the normalcy of the data distribution as the number of cases increases.
 Point your mouse to the black dot at the bottom of the first standards (+1 and –1).
 When you enter the site, they are set at a standard deviation of 1.25; move the standards closer together to reflect a smaller standard deviation.
 Notice how this change affects the steepness and slope of the normal curve.
 Now slide the bin (interval) bar to its lowest value (.05).
 Click on the button “Create New Histogram.”
 This feature randomly selects data points and distributes them on the normal curve.
 Look at the difference between histograms with 100 data points and 500 data points.
 Using these interactive features you should be able to see the value of having a greater number of cases in the data set.
 You should also see how the +1 and –1 standards have a relative position to one another and the mean despite their value.

 The Scientific Tradition of p Values

-In spring 2019, physical scientists have made the case that researchers are inappropriately making decisions about hypothesis on the basis of p values.
+In spring 2019, physical scientists have made the case that researchers are inappropriately making decisions about hypotheses on the basis of p values.
 Why is this important?
-The social sciences generally follow the statistical practices of the physical scientists.
+The social sciences generally follow the statistical practices of physical scientists.
 The Communication discipline has not yet responded or made any announcements.
 So I'll post links here as I find them.
-If you are a student, please check with your professor about his/her preferences of making decisions based on the value of the p value.
+If you are a student, please check with your professor about his/her/their preferences for making decisions based on the value of the p-value.